 Digital Anthropology: Curiosity & Empathy for a World in Flux

 At its simplest, anthropology is the study of people: how we behave, think and act, and most importantly, how we make meaning together.
 The core characteristics of an anthropologist are curiosity and empathy.
 Anthropologists want to know about people’s experiences, and we are delighted and humbled by being invited into people’s worlds.
 A key discovery of anthropology is that we all have our own version of ‘normal’: what is common practice or goes without saying in my world might be interpreted completely differently by someone else.
 Anthropologists learn to step outside their version of ‘normal,’ suspend judgement, and consider things from many different perspectives.
 Anthropology can help you make sense of a time when everyone’s ideas of ‘normal’ are constantly being shaken up.
 Learning to think like an anthropologist can empower you and those around you to adjust to whatever the ‘next normal’ will become.
+Read more about why digital anthropology is an essential skill in today’s technologically-mediated world.

 I’m a committed activist for greater social and economic equality: I was a founding trustee of Ellpha, a charity that promotes gender equality through harnessing the power of AI.
 I’ve previously volunteered with DataKind UK, a charity that enables non-profits and social benefit organisations to use their data more effectively through volunteer data science projects.
 For my ‘day job’ I’ve worked with some of the most recognizable businesses in the world on developing their digital ethics strategies, thinking through the future of collaborative work, and considering how better data can drive their strategy for a sustainable future.